Subscribe to Our Newsletter

 3. File a police report in 24 hours

 Just like when you get in a car accident (touch wood), you need to file a police report within 24 hours of your car being damaged by angry rioters.
-This is helpful for when you're making an insurance claim for the damages (provided your car insurance policy covers damages and losses caused by strike, riot, and civil commotions).
+This is helpful for when you're making an insurance claim for the damages (provided your car insurance policy covers damages and losses caused by strikes, riots, and civil commotions).
 It also helps if you can take pictures of your damaged car after the riot ends as supporting evidence.

 4. Claim from your car insurance provider, but...

-Even if you have a comprehensive car insurance policy, take note that it will not cover damages caused by strike, riot, and civil commotions unless you have added this coverage to your policy upon purchase or renewal.
-Now, if you check your comprehensive car insurance policy, you will come across the coverage for vandalism or malicious acts - which means damages that are deliberately made to your car by a person or a group of people who has a bad intention towards you.
+Even if you have a comprehensive car insurance policy, take note that it will not cover damages caused by strikes, riots, and civil commotions unless you have added this coverage to your policy upon purchase or renewal.
+Now, if you check your comprehensive car insurance policy, you will come across the coverage for vandalism or malicious acts - which means damages that are deliberately made to your car by a person or a group of people who have a bad intention towards you.
 But this does not mean that you can claim under this coverage if the damages to your car were caused by a riot.

-Well, you can try, but most car insurance policies have clauses that states they will not pay for the damages caused by the strike, riot, civil commotion, and acts of terrorism in the General Exceptions section.
+Well, you can try, but most car insurance policies have clauses that state they will not pay for the damages caused by the strike, riot, civil commotion, and acts of terrorism in the General Exceptions section.
 It will probably look like this:

 We will NOT pay for any liability under the following circumstances:-

-If you're reluctant to fork out that much money every year, we totally understand.
+If you're reluctant to fork out that much money every year, we understand.
 Just try not to park your car by the roadside and stay alert to avoid being caught in the middle of a riot.
 That being said, you never know what might happen in the future - as proved by the Seafield temple riot

 5. Claim from the rioters, but...

 If you have the time and money, you can press charges and sue the rioters who are responsible for your car's damages.
-We're not going to lie, it might be a very long battle, and at the end of it you might not even win the court case.
-So unless you have really strong evidence (such as pictures or surveillance camera recordings) that can pin the charges on the person(s) without a doubt, discuss with your lawyer about your other options before you start your potentially expensive lawsuit.
+We're not going to lie, it might be a very long battle, and at the end of it, you might not even win the court case.
+So unless you have really strong evidence (such as pictures or surveillance camera recordings) that can pin the charges on the person(s) without a doubt, discuss with your lawyer your other options before you start your potentially expensive lawsuit.

 What's the conclusion?

 We can try to be as vigilant as the Dark Knight, but we still can't predict what might happen in the future.
-If you can afford it, do try to add-on to your comprehensive car insurance for more protection against unfortunate events.
+If you can afford it, do try to add it to your comprehensive car insurance for more protection against unfortunate events.
 But if you're not willing to spend on it, or you know that the chances for you to encounter a riot is zero percent, then by all means skip this add-on.

 We hope you have enough savings to cover the costs yourself if it ever happens to you!
 If you're looking to renew or change your car insurance provider, get a free instant quote on our car insurance page now!